TrapezeGroupUK/gcc-rest-consumer/README.md

 To build run mvn package

-You will then find gcc-consumer-1.0-SNAPSHOT.jar in the target directory
+You will then find novus-rt-consumer-1.0-SNAPSHOT.jar in the target directory

-To run java -jar gcc-consumer-1.0-SNAPSHOT.jar
+To run java -jar novus-rt-consumer-1.0-SNAPSHOT.jar

 You can then access the application at localhost:8080 - usage example http://localhost:8080/stopCode/6090238

 Code:
 Application.java - This class contains the main method, which launches the SpringBoot application.
-This class alos contains the configuration for the application.
+This class also contains the configuration for the application.
-GCCController.java - Spring MVC Controller class - main entry point for the application.
+NovusRTController.java - Spring MVC Controller class - main entry point for the application.
-GCCConsumer.java - Spring Component class - uses RestTemplate to call endpoint & return a result.
+NovusRTConsumer.java - Spring Component class - uses RestTemplate to call endpoint & return a result.
-GCCResult.java - Jackson annotated class mapped to JSON response.
+NovusRTResult.java - Jackson annotated class mapped to JSON response.
-Event.java - Jackson annotated class mapped to JSON response. stop_data.html - thymeleaf template page to render results. http://www.thymeleaf.org gcc.css - CSS stylesheet
+Event.java - Jackson annotated class mapped to JSON response. stop_data.html - thymeleaf template page to render results. http://www.thymeleaf.org novus-rt.css - CSS stylesheet

 JSON
-An example JSON response can be found at src/test/resources/gcc.json
+An example JSON response can be found at src/test/resources/novus-rt.json